If your Fitbit isn’t showing any steps or miscalculates the number of steps, there are several things you can do to get

 Where you wear your device can affect your step count.
 Every smartwatch or wrist tracker brand counts hand ‘steps’ to some extent if the device is worn on the wrist.

 How to get the right Fitbit placement

-- Ensure the Fitbit band fits securely around the wrist, as a loose fit can cause extra movement & register extra steps.
+- Ensure the Fitbit band fits securely around the wrist, as a loose fit can cause extra movement & register additional steps.

 - Don’t wear your device on or next to loose accessories, such as loose bangles or a pendant.

-- When wearing a Fitbit device in a clip, make sure that you change your Fitbit setting from ‘on wrist’ to ‘on clip.’
+- When wearing a Fitbit device in an accessory clip holder, make sure that you change your Fitbit setting from ‘on wrist’ to ‘on clip.’
 Not all Fitbit models offer an ‘on clip’ setting.

 - Check wrist settings in the Fitbit app; the non-dominant wrist setting increases the sensitivity of step counting.
 Go to Today tab > tap account icon > choose your device > tap Wrist > select Non-Dominant.

 Your personal data on Fitbit

 You must enter your personal data correctly during setup because the formula used to calculate the distance traveled is determined by your stride length, height, and gender.

 Steps x Stride Length = Distance Travelled.

-Your personal data and your personal stride length improve the overall accuracy of your Fitbit.
+Your personal data and your individual stride length improve the overall accuracy of your Fitbit.

 Update your Fitbit’s personal info

 - Ensure that your height and gender are entered correctly in the Fitbit app.

-- Go to Today tab > tap your profile icon or picture > choose your username to view your profile > tap personal and update your information.
+- Go to the Today tab > tap your profile icon or picture > choose your username to view your profile > tap personal and update your information.